kubernetes/enhancements/keps/sig-network/20200204-cni-verification-rearchitecture.md

 status: implementable
 ---

-Note that this approach of higher level DSL's for testing may be moved broader into sig-testing for a broader set of tests over time.
+Note that this approach of higher level DSLs for testing may be moved into sig-testing for a broader set of tests over time.

 # Architecting NetworkPolicy tests with a DSL for better upstream test coverage of all CNIs.